 Daily Mirror

-Popularly known as the Bible tiles these are believed to have been a gift from an European ambassador to King Kirthi Sri Rajasinghe who in turn gifted them to the temple in the days when the Dutch ruled the maritime Provinces.
+Popularly known as the Bible tiles these are believed to have been a gift from a European ambassador to King Kirthi Sri Rajasinghe who in turn gifted them to the temple in the days when the Dutch ruled the maritime Provinces.

-Ascribed to the 18th century Delft factory in Holland these blue and white porcelain tiles depict themes from the old testament like the creation of man, the fall of man, the great flood and its aftermath (dove of peace with the olive branch), Moses and the burning bush, the prophets of yore and some scenes from the new testament depicting the life of Christ.
+Ascribed to the 18th century Delft factory in Holland these blue and white porcelain tiles depict themes from the Old Testament like the creation of man, the fall of man, the great flood and its aftermath (dove of peace with the olive branch), Moses and the burning bush, the prophets of yore and some scenes from the new testament depicting the life of Christ.

-An original golden Buddha image brought from Dambadiva by king Dutugemunu as a gesture of gratitude for the silver ore that is said to have been found in this vicinity which was used to raise revenue for the completion of the building of the great Ruwanveliseya of Anuradhapura, is deposited in this cave safely inside a glass case.
+An original golden Buddha image brought from Dambadiva by King Dutugemunu as a gesture of gratitude for the silver ore that is said to have been found in this vicinity which was used to raise revenue for the completion of the building of the great Ruwanveliseya of Anuradhapura, is deposited in this cave safely inside a glass case.

 Upon the pedestal of the seated Buddha image at the bottom are some unique animal paintings usually not found in temples.
 The “Thri Sinha Rupaya” found on the front of the pedestal depicts three seated lions but with one face.
 The paintings of “Sarpenda” and “Vrushba Kunjaraya” (the entwined heads of the bull and the elephant) are interesting.
 Also recognizable are paintings that are believed to depict the warring King Rawana.